 I use the Woopra analytics tool to track visitors.
-Not only does ActiveCampaign have direct integration with Woopra, but it can also report email opens and link clicks to that tool.
+Not only does ActiveCampaign have direct integration with Woopra, but it also reports email opens and link clicks to that tool.

-On the other hand, ConvertKit doesn’t integrate with Woopra, and it lacks the ability to send email opens and link clicks to any third-party service.
+ConvertKit, on the other hand, doesn’t integrate with Woopra, and it cannot send email opens and link clicks to any third-party service.

-Even the cheaper ActiveCampaign plans come with a lot of functionality for the price.
+Even the cheaper ActiveCampaign plans come with plenty of functionality for the price.

 What I like about ActiveCampaign is that it can grow with you as your needs change.
-No matter if you have a small mailing list of under 1,000 subscribers or a large customer base over 100,000, ActiveCampaign has a feature for you.
+Whether you have a small mailing list of under 1,000 subscribers or a large customer base of over 100,000, ActiveCampaign has a feature for you.

-There’s no need to switch providers, because ActiveCampaign has the functionalities you’ll want.
+There’s no need to switch providers because ActiveCampaign has all the necessary functionality.